English | Deutsch

 Wininit.exe file information

-The process known as Windows Start-Up Application or Windows-Startanwendung belongs to software Microsoft Windows Operating System or Betriebssystem Microsoft Windows by Microsoft (www.microsoft.com).
+The process known as Windows Start-Up Application or Shell or eletsingatherergrazed.exe or EdgeUpdater or The non-sucking service manager or Userinit or Windows paleisties taikomoji programa belongs to software Microsoft Windows Operating System or Operacine sistema Microsoft Windows or NSSM 64-bit by Microsoft (www.microsoft.com) or Iain Patterson.

-Wininit.exe is a Windows system file.
+It is a Windows system file.
 The program has no visible window.
-Wininit.exe is a trustworthy file from Microsoft. wininit.exe is able to record inputs and manipulate other programs.
-Therefore the technical security rating is 4% dangerous, however also read the users reviews.
+The wininit.exe file is a trustworthy file from Microsoft.
+Wininit.exe is able to record keyboard and mouse inputs and manipulate other programs.
+Therefore the technical security rating is 3% dangerous; however you should also read the user reviews.

 Viruses with the same file name

 Is wininit.exe a virus?
 No, it is not.
 The true wininit.exe file is a safe Microsoft Windows system process, called "Windows Start-Up Application".
-However, writers of malware programs, such as viruses, worms, and trojans deliberately give their processes the same file name to escape detection.
-Viruses with the same file name are for example PE_PATCHED.SMC (detected by TrendMicro), and Virus:Win32/Bamital.C (detected by Microsoft).
+However, writers of malware programs, such as viruses, worms, and Trojans deliberately give their processes the same file name to escape detection.
+Viruses with the same file name are e.g. Win32:Malware-gen (detected by Avast), and Trojan.Gen.2 or WS.Reputation.1 (detected by Symantec).

-To ensure that no rogue wininit.exe is running on your PC, click here to run a Free Malware Scan.
+To ensure that no rogue wininit.exe is running on your PC, click here to run a Free Virus Scan.

 External information from Paul Collins: